Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Army has determined to begin their prep time now.

-And judges I'll take this time to remind you that your ballot is in front of you on the back side of the handout that you have there.
+And judges, I'll take this time to remind you that your ballot is in front of you on the back side of the handout that you have there.

-Part of what we'll ask is that you'll rank the top three speakers in order of effectiveness based on How they persuade you and then we will recognize the number one ranked speaker at the end of the debate.
+Part of what we'll ask is that you'll rank the top three speakers in order of effectiveness based on how they persuade you, and then we will recognize the number one ranked speaker at the end of the debate.

-Sir, I'll get one for you.
+Sir, I'll get to one for you.

-Mira, we're going to stop prep.
+to stop prep.

 Ladies and gentlemen, good afternoon.